 Safety of Turkish Airlines

 Is Turkish Airlines safe?
 Turkey's aviation sector's reputation is unfortunately not the best one.
-Turkish Airlines has also had many incidents in the past but the airline is doing hard job to improve its safety record.
+Turkish Airlines has also had many incidents in the past but the airline is doing a hard job to improve its safety record.
 The more any airline flies the more often incidents happen.
-However, high traffic volume is not an excuse for incidents but the airline must improve the safety in every way they can.
-It seems that the safety of the passengers is now a serious concern of Turkish airlines and their safety record is improving.
-For example, Airline Ratings website has given Turkish Airline 6 of 7 stars for the safety.
+However, high traffic volume is not an excuse for incidents but the airline must improve safety in every way they can.
+It seems that the safety of the passengers is now a serious concern for Turkish airlines and their safety record is improving.
+For example, Airline Ratings website has given Turkish Airlines 6 of 7 stars for safety.

 Our Turkish Airlines Review

-In the summer 2019, we flew twice with Turkish Airlines during our vacation and our Turkish Airlines review is based on these two flights.
-The first one was our flight from Malta to Istanbul and after spending 3 days in Istanbul we continued to our next destination to Venice.
+In the summer of 2019, we flew twice with Turkish Airlines during our vacation and our Turkish Airlines review is based on these two flights.
+The first one was our flight from Malta to Istanbul and after spending 3 days in Istanbul we continued to our next destination Venice.
 Here’s what it was like.

 Booking of the Flights

-Our target was to find affordable summer flights but actually we were not expecting that we would have ended up to Turkish Airlines Economy Class.
+Our target was to find affordable summer flights but actually, we were not expecting that we would have ended up in Turkish Airlines Economy Class.
 As early as February, we started searching for two cheap one-way economy fares.
-Since our planned route was Malta - Istanbul - Venice, we searched one-way flights from Malta to Istanbul and from the later airport to Venice Airport.
-Finally after using Skyscanner, we found Turkish Airlines offering an inexpensive open-jaw flight from Malta to Istanbul and back to Venice.
-That fit perfectly to our holiday dates we wished to travel.
+Since our planned route was Malta - Istanbul - Venice, we searched for one-way flights from Malta to Istanbul and from the latter airport to Venice Airport.
+Finally after carefully comparing prices, we found Turkish Airlines offering an inexpensive open-jaw flight from Malta to Istanbul and back to Venice.
+That fit perfectly to the holiday dates we wished to travel.

 Are you curious what are our favourite booking tools?
 Check here.